UVic-Data-Science-for-SE/course/modules/sbse/README.md

 ---
 author: Neil Ernst
-title: Search-based SE and SE/Non-SE data
+title: Testing and out of sample data
 ---

-Search-based software engineering is a combination of optimization approaches to heuristically search for solutions to common SE problems like test optimization.
-Our second unit will be the way in which SE data differs from non-SE data.

 # Learning Outcomes
-- introductory understanding of how heuristics can improve SE problem solutions
+- compare approaches to using data science to improve software tests
 - awareness of domain-specific nature of SE machine learning needs
+- risks of overfitting

 ## Lecture Notes